PIP-Technical-Team/PIPmanual/README.md

                       "bookdown::gitbook")

 ```
-You can also use the helper file `render_book.R` in the root of the project to execute the code above.
+You can also use the helper file `render_book.R` in the `R/` folder of project to execute the code above.